khan-shimul/travel-bea-client-sideP/README.md

 ## About this project:

-Medical Solve is a health care related website.
-Here user can buy medicine, medical device and they can contact with specialist according to their problem.
+TravelBea is a Travel AGency related website.
+Here user can book ticket to travel.

+* This is react.js website.
+I used used React-bootstrap, React font-awesome, React Router, React Rating nd Vanilla CSS.
+* Also i used mongodb database.
+* User can check their bookings.
+* And also implement Admin Dashboard.
+* Admin can manage all orders.
+* Implement Authentication system.
+* Implement private route/protected route
+* Implement Redirect uri (user friendly)

-Due to exam nd electricity i couldn't build more.
-I have to improve my design and word on shopping cart.
+I have to improve my design and work on Admin Dashboard.
 However, i'll add more feature in the future.